- Research shows that Gen Z shoppers are more likely to expect same-day shipping (54%), while older shoppers are more willing to wait

 This is a basic example calculation, but it shows you how to add all costs together then multiply by the margin amount to get your end-price.
 If you expect import fees, be sure to add those as well.
 Do this for each item in your inventory to determine the right price to set for shipping in your cart software.

-If you integrate your store with a shipping platform, you can automate which rates are displayed for which item based on rule-based shipping preferences.
+If you integrate your store with a shipping platform, you can automate which items' rates are displayed based on rule-based shipping preferences.
 All label generation will also be automated for you to save time, including any customs paperwork for international orders.

-Easyship gives you instant access to discounted shipping rates for USPS, UPS, FedEx and 250+ global shipping couriers – all up to 70% off retail.
+Easyship gives you instant access to discounted shipping rates for USPS, UPS, FedEx, and 250+ global shipping couriers – all up to 89% off retail.
 Easyship is free to use for your first 50 monthly shipments without any hidden fees, volume limits, or other nonsense like that.

 Just create your free Easyship account and see for yourself why 100,000+ global merchants use Easyship every day.